 In early March 1920, this congress, still convening in Damascus, demanded the complete independence of geographic Syria, refused to recognize the mandate of any power, rejected the Jewish national home policy in Palestine, called for the withdrawal of all foreign armies, and proclaimed Faysal king of Syria.
 Thus Faysal became a prisoner of a congress of his own creation.
 Unable to impose his will, he and the conservative Syrian "neo-nationalists" were overpowered and manipulated until General Henri Gouraud, the French commander-in-chief as of November 1919 and later high commissioner in the territories under French mandate, marched on Damascus toward the end of July 1920, forcing Faysal to leave the city on July 28 by train to Dar'a, and from there to Haifa two days later, and then to Italy, and then to a new life in some other part of this puzzling "Arab homeland."
-His followers were scattered all over, some in Palestine, others in Egypt and Iraq, while others were either summarily executed by the French or thrown into jail for their uncompromising nationalism.41 and France.
-In the course of implementing their imperialist ambitions they inflicted much suffering on many nations and deprived others of their independence and right to self-determination.
+His followers were scattered all over, some in Palestine, others in Egypt and Iraq, while others were either summarily executed by the French or thrown into jail for their uncompromising nationalism.41

+Faysal, however, was also a hostage of Anglo-French designs.
+Power politics was the driving motive of both England and France.
+In the course of implementing their imperialist ambitions they inflicted much suffering on many nations and deprived others of their independence and right to selfdetermination.
 Such was the English and French record in the Middle East in those stormy years and thereafter.